redoracle/cardano-ledger-key-extractor/docs/SECURITY.md

 ## Reporting Security Issues

+### 🚨 Security Vulnerability Disclosure

-If you discover a security vulnerability:
+We take all security vulnerabilities seriously.
+If you discover a security issue, please help us maintain the security of this project and its users.

+#### How to Report

-1. **DO NOT** open a public issue
+**DO NOT** create a public GitHub issue for security vulnerabilities.

-2. Email the maintainer privately with:
+Instead, please report security vulnerabilities by:

+1. **Email**: Send details to [security@redoracle.com](mailto:security@redoracle.com)
+2. **GitHub Security Advisories**: Use [GitHub's private vulnerability reporting](https://github.com/redoracle/cardano-ledger-key-extractor/security/advisories/new)

+#### What to Include

+Please include the following information in your report:

 - Description of the vulnerability
-   - Steps to reproduce
+- Steps to reproduce the issue
-   - Potential impact
+- Potential impact assessment
-   - Suggested fix (if any)
+- Suggested fix (if known)
+- Your contact information

+#### Response Timeline

+- **Acknowledgment**: Within 24 hours
+- **Initial Assessment**: Within 72 hours
+- **Detailed Response**: Within 7 days
+- **Fix Timeline**: Depends on severity (Critical: 1-7 days, High: 7-30 days)

+#### Responsible Disclosure

-3. Allow reasonable time for fix before public disclosure
+- Allow reasonable time for fix before public disclosure
+- We will keep you informed of our progress
+- We will credit you in our security advisories (if desired)
+- We appreciate coordinated disclosure to protect users

+#### Security Features & Automated Scanning

+This project includes multiple layers of automated security:

+- **CodeQL Analysis**: Continuous static analysis for security vulnerabilities
+- **Dependency Scanning**: Automated vulnerability detection with Snyk and Dependabot
+- **Container Security**: Multi-layer Docker image scanning with Trivy
+- **SAST/DAST**: Static and dynamic application security testing

 ---